JBX028/SARAH-Plugin-Mopidy/README.md

 INTRODUCTION
 ------------

-How to control Spotify with [SARAH](http://encausse.wordpress.com/s-a-r-a-h/s-a-r-a-h-documentation/)
+How to control Spotify with [SARAH](http://encausse.wordpress.com/s-a-r-a-h/s-a-r-a-h-documentation/) using Mopidy

 PREREQUISITES
 -------------